Some Ostrowski type inequalities via Riemann-Liouville fractional integrals for h-convex functions: Introduction

 Let $f:I\rightarrow \mathbb{R},$ where $I\subseteq\mathbb{R}$ is an interval, be a mapping differentiable in the interior $I^{\circ }$ of $I$, and let $a,b\in I^{\circ }$ with $a<b$.
 If $\left| f^{\prime }\left( x\right) \right| \leq M$ for all $x\in \left[ a,b\right] $, then

-This is the well-known Ostrowski inequality (see \cite{OST} or \cite[page 468]{Mitrinovic1}), which gives an upper bound for the approximation of the integral average $\frac{1}{(b-a)}\int_{a}^{b}f(t)dt$ by the value $f(x)$ at point $ x\in \left[ a,b\right] .$ In recent years, such inequalities were studied extensively by many researchers and numerious generalizations, extensions and variants of them appeared in a number of papers (see \cite{ADDC,D1,D3,ln,Liu,Zhongxue,sarikaya1}).
+This is the well-known Ostrowski inequality (see \cite{OST} or \cite[page 468]{Mitrinovic1}), which gives an upper bound for the approximation of the integral average $\frac{1}{(b-a)}\int_{a}^{b}f(t)dt$ by the value $f(x)$ at point $ x\in \left[ a,b\right].$ In recent years, a number of authors have written about generalizations, extensions and variants of such inequalities (see \cite{ADDC,D1,D3,ln,Liu,Zhongxue,sarikaya1}).

 Let us recall definitions of some kinds of convexity as follows.

 \begin{definitionalph} \cite{god} We say that $f:I\rightarrow\mathbb{R}$ is a Godunova-Levin function or that $f$ belongs to the class $Q(I) $ if $f$ is non-negative and for all $x,y\in I$ and $t\in (0,1)$, one has